KAIST-Visual-AI-Group/kaist-visual-ai-group.github.io/docs/join_us.md

 Using the KAIST scholarship openings is exceptional.
 To join our group, we recommend applying for the government-funded School of Computing Master's program or [**contacting**](../contact/){:target="_blank} us before applying.

 #### Spring vs. Fall Admissions
-During the Fall admissions, only remaining openings that were not filled during the Spring admissions can be utilized.
+During the Fall admissions, only remaining openings that were not filled during the Spring admissions can be used.
 Therefore, we recommend applying in the Spring admissions.
 The likelihood of having openings for Fall applicants is low.
 If you must apply for the Fall admissions, please [**contact**](../contact/){:target="_blank} us by the summer (August) of the previous year.

 If you have questions about which openings would be best to apply for, please reach out to us.